judedaryl/jekyll-now/_posts/2019-11-28-angular-redux.md

 5. User will be able to delete a **todo** from the list.
 6. User will be able to see how many **todos** have been finished.

 This is a simple application, and I know most of these features can be implemented using **Angular** alone.
 It's not always necessary to use the Flux pattern in every scenario.
-In fact [redux](https://redux.js.org) a popular library for implement the flux pattern, has an entry in their [faq page](https://redux.js.org/faq/general#when-should-i-use-redux) about when to use flux.
-The Flux pattern keeps state in a centralized store, and we don't want to keep large amounts of unnecessary objects in our store because it can greatly impact our application's performance.
+In fact [redux](https://redux.js.org) has an entry in their [faq page](https://redux.js.org/faq/general#when-should-i-use-redux) about when to use it.
+The Redux pattern keeps state in a centralized store, and we don't want to keep large amounts of unnecessary objects in our store because it can greatly impact our application's performance.

-> For the sake of knowledge  we will be heavily relying on the Flux pattern to manage our state and views.
+> For the sake of learning we will be heavily relying on the Flux pattern to manage our state and views.
 And if you're up for the challenge, you can optimize the application by determining what data needs to be in the centralized store and what should be removed.

-# Tookit
+## Tookit

 Here are some tools we need in our arsenal to create an Angular app implementing the Flux pattern.